 How Can Type 1 Diabetes Affect Sleep?

 We all know the miserable after-effects of a poor night’s sleep.
-Unfortunately, that dreary, frazzled, anxious state can be a more common reality for for someone with Type 1 diabetes.
-Doctors at the Sleep Disorders Program at the Louis Stokes Cleveland VA Medical Center estimate that 40-50% of people with diabetes complain of poor sleep.
+Unfortunately, that dreary, frazzled, anxious state can be a more common reality for someone with type 1 diabetes.
+Doctors at the Sleep Disorders Program at the Louis Stokes Cleveland VA Medical Center estimate that 40-50 percent of people with diabetes complain of poor sleep.
 And getting a good night’s rest can help in blood glucose management as well as overall health.
-So what should you watch out for if you have Type 1?
+So what should you watch out for if you have type 1?
 And how can you better your odds of a good night’s rest?
 Here are the most common sleeping disorders that you may be faced with and some basic advice on how to maintain healthy sleep hygiene.

 A person with sleep apnea stops and starts breathing repeatedly while asleep, preventing them from achieving deeper states of sleep.
 Warning signs of sleep apnea include: